The Man Who Knew Too Much (1934 film): Release

+with a new director, different cast, different writers, everything.
+Hitch was broken-hearted."
+However Hitchcock appealed to Isidore Ostrer who owned Gaumont-British and Ostrer persuaded Woolf to release the film.
+Bennett said the movie "was a vast success - much to C.M.
+Woolf's fury, of course" but says General Film Distributors put the movie out as a support feature "which meant that the picture never really got its money back - which was a dreadful bit of spite on the part of C.M.
+Woolf."

 Reception

 Contemporary reviews were positive, with C.A.
-Lejeune of The Observer stating that he was "happy about this film [...] because of its very recklessness, its frank refusal to indulge in subtleties, to be the most promising work that Hitchcock has produced since Blackmail".
+Lejeune of The Observer stating that she was "happy about this film [...] because of its very recklessness, its frank refusal to indulge in subtleties, to be the most promising work that Hitchcock has produced since Blackmail".
 The Daily Telegraph referred to it as a "striking come-back" for Hitchcock, while the Daily Mail stated that "Hitchcock leaps once again into the front rank of British directors."
 The New York Times praised the film as the "raciest melodrama of the new year", noting that it was "excitingly written" and an "excellently performed bit of story-telling".
 The review praised Hitchcock as "one of England's ablest and most imaginative film makers" and stated that Lorre "lacks the opportunity to be the one-man chamber of horrors that he was in [M]" but "is certainly something to be seen," comparing him favourably to actor Charles Laughton.

-The film has an approval rating of 88% on Rotten Tomatoes based on 32 reviews, with an average rating of 7.76/10.
+The film has an approval rating of 89% on Rotten Tomatoes based on 32 reviews, with an average rating of 7.76/10.